-

 What makes Liv Hospital a good choice for my annual checkup?

 With a multidisciplinary team, cutting-edge diagnostics, and personalized packages, Liv Hospital offers world-class women's health checkups in a compassionate, professional environment.
-At our check up center, women receive comprehensive evaluations tailored to their age and medical history.

 * Contents of this page is for informational purposes only.
 Please consult your doctor for diagnosis and treatment.
 The content of this page does not include information on medicinal health care at Liv Hospital .